-Here’s a ath roblem for ou
+Here’s a Math Problem for You…

-ow do you teach a student Algebra if they can’t multiplywork with fractions and don’t understand how to calculate with negative numbers?
+…how do you teach a student Algebra if they can’t multiply or work with fractions and don’t understand how to calculate with negative numbers?

 Good luck with that one.

-Thousands of teachers throughout the US are confronted with this task every day of every school year.
-Schools (K12 and colleges) have struggled to solve this problem for decades with little success.
+Thousands of teachers throughout the U.S. are confronted with this task every day of every school year.
+Schools (both K–12 and colleges) have struggled to solve this problem for decades with little success.

-hink of math as a sequence of skills A through Z. Learning skill C depends on whether you mastered skills A and B. f you only learned of skills A and B then learning skill C will be difficult or as often occurs, impossible.
-Stick with kill A and B till you get !secret individual can et skills A and B when given enough
+Think of math as a sequence of skills learned A through Z. Learning skill C depends on whether you mastered skills A and B. But if you only learned a portion of skills A and B, then learning skill C will be difficult or, as often occurs, impossible.
+So what should students do?

+Stick with skill A and skill B till you get it!
+And here’s the secret: Every individual can get skills A and B when given enough time!

-Newsflash Schools don’t teach individuals.
+Newsflash: Schools don’t teach individuals.
 They teach groups of students, 20 to 40 at a time.
-Teachers have tight curriculums that must be completed in a specific amount of time.
-Despite the needs of the individual, time and the curriculum march forward leaving many behind.
+Teachers have to follow tight curriculums that must be completed in a specific amount of time.
+Despite the very real needs of the individual, time and the curriculum march forward, leaving many behind.

-olution?
-Build your math skills one brick at a time with Number DNA.
+What’s the solution?
+Build your math skills, one brick at a time, with Number DNA.

-Number DNA is a set of 16 webbased math apps the 16 bricks that be securely mastered in order to take on and succeed Algebra and beyond.
-Number DNA is a flexible package can practice anywhere, on , iPad or .
+Number DNA is a set of 16 web-based math apps built around the 16 bricks that must be securely mastered in order to take on and succeed in Algebra and beyond.
+Number DNA is a flexible package that can be practiced anywhere, on a laptop, iPad, or phone.

-After taking a onehour pretest receive personalized reportacts as game plan.
-It which bricks already and which ones need .
-Number DNA is designed to be selfpaced and selfdirected with tons of support both online or via downloadable practice sets.
+After taking a one-hour pretest, each individual receives a personalized report, which acts as a game plan.
+It identifies which key, foundational bricks have already been mastered and which ones need more study.
+Number DNA is designed to be self-paced and self-directed, with tons of support both online or via downloadable practice sets.

-Business could use Number DNA as training modules to improve the numeracy skills of all workers.
-Badging completely through all 16 webbased apps could become a basis for evaluation and/or a modest bonus.
-It might also be a springboard additional training opportunities.
+Businesses could use Number DNA as training modules to improve the numeracy skills of all workers.
+Badging completely through all 16 web-based apps could become a basis for evaluation and/or a modest bonus.
+It might also be a springboard for additional training opportunities.

-Colleges and Community Colleges could use umberDNA to help millions of students circumvent or replace .
-Badging could be used to document a students mastery of requisite foundational skills.
+Colleges and Community Colleges could use Number DNA to help the millions of students who test into remedial, not-for-credit math classes circumvent or replace that requirement.
+Badging could be used to document a student’s mastery of requisite foundational skills.

-Middle chools and High Schools could use Number DNA as a self-paced remediation package.
-The pretest would diagnose each individual studentsstrengths and weaknesses and thereby provide an intervention plan tailored to each student.
+Middle Schools and High Schools could use Number DNA as a self-paced remediation package.
+The pretest would diagnose each individual student’s strengths and weaknesses and thereby provide an intervention plan tailored to each student.

-This text contains detailed discussionsstart with whole number factors and divisibility continu through fractions, percent, integers and solving basic equation using positive numbers, negative numbers and fractions.
+Teachers can use Number DNA, as it has also been designed to be used in conjunction with the following textbook: Foundations for Algebra.
+This text contains detailed discussions, starting with whole number factors and divisibility and continuing through fractions, percents, integers, and solving basic equations using positive numbers, negative numbers, and fractions.